100% Organic Cotton Socks (no elastane)

 EcoOutfitters (which makes organic cotton school uniforms) also offers 100% organic cotton socks (also in adult sizes) with pressure-free fits that won’t dig in, or leave marks around your ankles.
 Made ethically in Portugal.

-Launder socks with elastane in a microfiber filter (this helps to stop microplastics leaching out of washing machines, and into the sea).
+Nearly all socks on sale contain a little elastane.
+So launder them in a microfiber filter (this helps to stop microplastics leaching out of washing machines).

 Synthetic fibres (nylon, polyester) are also made from oil.
 So we don’t want to be supporting the oil industry, more than is necessary.
 But sometimes it’s almost impossible, so do what you can.
 Like choosing brands in plastic-free packaging.